nicholassaylor/Artist-Word-Cloud/README.md

    * Typing `python.exe musicwordcloud.py` in your terminal opened in the folder will run the code
    * Artists may be specified through the CLI using the following format:
      `python.exe musicwordcloud.py ["ARTIST_NAME" ... ]`
    * Output will be in the form of a .png file with the artist name as seen in the link to their artist page on Genius.
-This will be in a folder named `output_clouds`
+This will be in a folder named `OutputClouds`

 ## FAQs